iambk/ctci/Arrays_and_Strings/1.3_URLify/README.md

 # URLify
 Write a method to replace all spaces in a string with '%20'.
-You may assume that the string has sufficiient space at the end to hold the additional characters, and that you are given the "true" length of the string.
+You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.

 > Example